 Roll each piece of dough in the milk then the sesame seeds.
 Gently press the top of each cookie with your fingers.
 The logs are no longer.

 Sometimes I get really lazy and I leave the dough in its meatball looking state.
 I roll the dough in milk then sesame seeds and slightly flatten it with my fingers.
 Perfectly round cookies.

-With mixer set at medium speed, cream together butter and sugar; add eggs and vanilla.
+- With the mixer set at medium speed, cream together butter and sugar; add eggs and vanilla.

-Pour milk in small bowl and sesame seeds on small plate or wax paper.
+- Pour milk in small bowl and sesame seeds on a small plate or wax paper.
 Dip dough in milk then sesame seeds.
 Place dough on cookie sheet about 1 inch apart.
-Slightly flatten top of each cookie with fingers.
+Slightly flatten the top of each cookie with fingers.

 DISCLOSURE: Some of the links in this post are affiliate links.
 This means that if you click on a link and buy the product, I will receive a very small commission of the sales price at no cost to you.